YeredBC/Vending-Machine-/README.md

 # ChangeCalculator
+Description
+ChangeCalculator module is designed to calculate the change to be returned in a vending machine or similar system.
+It takes the total amount of money inserted (from the CoinCounter), compares it to the price of the selected product, and outputs the change.
+It also includes a button debounce mechanism to ensure stable button presses for confirming the transaction.

+Functionality

+1. Button Debouncing
+   The module implements a debouncing mechanism for the `confirm_btn` signal to avoid multiple unintended triggers caused by noisy button presses.
+A counter (`debounce_count`) is used to wait for the button to stabilize before recognizing the button press as valid.

+2. Change Calculation
+   The `ChangeCalculator` compares the total accumulated amount (`total`) from the CoinCounter with the price of the selected product (`price`).
+If the total is greater than or equal to the price, it calculates the change as `change_internal = total - price`.
+If there is insufficient money, it sets the change to zero and marks the change as invalid.

+3. Output Change Validity
+   The module outputs a `change_valid` signal to indicate whether the calculated change is valid.
+If the total amount is greater than or equal to the price, `change_valid` is set to '1'; otherwise, it is set to '0'.

+Inputs and Outputs
+Inputs
+- `clk`: 100 MHz clock signal from the FPGA.
+- `reset`: Resets the system, clearing the button debounce state and internal calculations.
+- `confirm_btn`: Button signal used to confirm the transaction and calculate change.
+- `total`: Total accumulated value (from CoinCounter), represented as a 7-bit unsigned value.
+- `price`: Integer value representing the price of the selected product.
+Outputs
+- `change`: Integer output representing the calculated change to be returned.
+- `change_valid`: Signal indicating whether the calculated change is valid (`'1'` for valid, `'0'` for invalid).
+How it Works
+1. Button Debouncing
+   - The `confirm_btn` signal is synchronized and stabilized using the `btn_sync` and `btn_stable` signals.
+   - A `debounce_count` is incremented until it reaches a defined threshold (`DEBOUNCE_LIMIT`).
+Once the button is stable, the stable signal (`btn_stable`) is used to trigger the change calculation.
+2. Change Calculation
+   - When the `btn_stable` signal is high, the system checks if the total accumulated value (`total`) is greater than or equal to the product's price (`price`).
+   - If the total is sufficient, the change is calculated as `change_internal = total - price`, and the `change_valid` signal is set to `'1'`.
+   - If the total is insufficient, the `change_internal` is set to `0`, and `change_valid` is set to `'0'`.
+3. Output Assignment
+   - The calculated change value is assigned to the `change` output, which can then be used by other parts of the system (such as a display or coin dispenser).
+Applications
+The ChangeCalculator module is particularly useful in applications that require:
+- Vending machines: To calculate and return the correct amount of change after a user selects a product and inserts money.
+- Coin-operated systems: Systems that need to handle transactions and return the correct change to the user.
+- Self-service kiosks: Where users pay for goods or services and need to receive change.

+Summary of the Main Features
+- Button Debouncing: Ensures stable button press detection by using a counter and synchronization technique.
+- Change Calculation: Determines the change based on the total inserted amount and the price of the product.
+- Valid Change Output: The `change_valid` signal indicates if the change calculation is valid based on the total and price.

 # Multiplexor
 Description
 The Multiplexor module is designed to manage the multiplexing of multiple displays, including the CoinCounter, ProductSelector, and Change displays in a vending machine system.
 It alternates between the CoinCounter and ProductSelector displays while displaying the change value when it is valid.
 The module controls the anodes and segments of the 7-segment displays based on the current selection.

 Functionality
 1. Clock Divider
    A 100 MHz clock is divided to create a slower clock signal (2 kHz) used for multiplexing the displays.
 This is achieved by counting clock cycles and toggling the `clk_div` signal when the count reaches a defined divisor value (`DIVISOR = 50000`).
 2. Change Display
    When the `change_valid` signal is high, the module displays the value of the change on the 7-segment display:
    - The `change` value is split into tens and units using integer division and modulo operations.
    - The tens and units are displayed alternately, with the corresponding anode being activated for each digit.
 3. Multiplexing
    The module multiplexes between the CoinCounter and ProductSelector displays when the `change_valid` signal is low.
 The `digit_sel` signal toggles between these two displays.
 The `seg_display` and `anode` outputs control which display is active at any given time.
 4. 7-Segment Display Encoding
    Each digit (tens or units) is encoded into a 7-segment display pattern.
 The module uses a case statement to map binary values to corresponding segment patterns for each digit (0-9).

 Inputs and Outputs
 Inputs
 - `clk`: 100 MHz clock signal from the FPGA.
 - `anode_coin`: 4-bit signal controlling the anodes of the CoinCounter display.